Where to stay in Door County

 A hot breakfast is served in the equally stylish new Gordon House.
 On the top story of the 1930s stone boathouse, a restaurant with water views is open to the public.

 Get a water-view balcony room in the lodge, which includes an indoor pool and game room.
 It also rents cottages and homes.
-From the resort, Gravity Trails offers kayak and zip-line tours, and Reel Addictions offers fishing charters.
+From the resort, Door County Adventure Center offers kayak tours.

 The resort has a restaurant with water views and is famous for its Grandma's Swedish Bakery.
 It holds traditional boils on Monday and Saturday nights, and guests also can eat from the restaurant's regular buffet.